 Please read the information on Ohio Caverns below and click on the highlighted activity number to download the activity.

-Note: All activities are in MS-Word format.
-When prompted click save.
+Note: All activities are in PDF format.
 Activities are property of Ohio Caverns, Inc. to be used for educational purposes only.
 Any other use is prohibited.
 Ohio Caverns, Inc. is not liable for any injury or property damage resulting from these activities.
 We hope, through these activities, the students will learn the importance and fragility of cavern environments.

 Thousands of years ago, the area around the Ohio Caverns was covered by water.
 When the plants and animals living in this sea died, they fell to the bottom.
 Over time, these plants and animal skeletons were pressed and cemented into a rock called limestone.
 Later, the limestone was lifted from the sea by the same force that built the mountains of the world.
 When the fresh rain falls and passes through the soil, it reacts with carbon dioxide to form carbonic acid.
 The carbonic acid then reacts with minerals in the limestone, as well as dissolving the limestone itself, creating passageways surrounded by undissolved rock.
 (Activity #1)